Bgamal/B2BCatalog/README.md

 ## 📈 Future Enhancements(Next Steps)

-- User authentication and authorization
+- User authentication and authorization in the client side(already added in the strapi backend)
 - Shopping cart and checkout functionality
 - Order management system
 - Advanced analytics and reporting